Probably the most important factor in starting up a care farm is motivation. You have to really want to do it, and not purely as a business activity.

-Does it really matter to you, over and above all, to provide health and social care services for individuals from one or a number of vulnerable groups?
-To provide a meaningful environment where people can spend time, gain confidence, new skills and experience how a farm works?
+Your priority as a care farmer is to provide health and social care services for individuals from one or a number of vulnerable groups.
+You will want to create a meaningful environment where people can spend time, gain confidence, new skills and experience how a farm works.

-Obviously for many people economics plays a part and some farms are keen to broaden the income stream by setting up as a care farm.
-It is possible to earn a reasonable income by mixing farming and care, but it is likely that there will be extra costs involved too.
+Economics also plays a part and some farms are keen to broaden their income stream by setting up as a care farm.
+You can earn a decent living mixing farming and care, but it is likely that there will be extra costs involved too.

 If your motivation is primarily economic you may want to think about doing something else.
 In the first instance it may be worth asking yourself some searching questions to see if you’re really ready to take your idea further: